 |text_expansion_format||The format of the text expansion.
 Defaults to

 |text_expansion_ratio||The ratio (between 1 and 3) of text expansion.
 If

 |languages_to_generate||A list of languages to generate.
 Defaults to empty.|

 |patterns_to_ignore||A list of patterns to ignore during text replacement.|

-Ensure that your current working directory is the project root.
-Given the localization file
+Ensure that your current working directory is the project root, then run the terminal command:

 dart run flutter_pseudolocalizor